NicolasRestrepoTorres/testAPI/README.md

 https://testapi3.herokuapp.com/

-### Descrption
+### Description

 This is a RESTful API built in Ruby on Rails intended to check the status of a certain tasks and other information related, this API uses token authentication generated in the login of each registered user by the administrator of this API.

 Version: 1.0

-### Developer: Nicolas Restrepo Torres
+### Developer: Nicolás Restrepo Torres